jafreedman12/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 ## Discussion
-Provide a summary and interpretation of the key findings of the reproduction *vis-a-vis* the original study results.
-If the attempt was a failure, discuss possible causes of the failure.

-In this reproduction, any failure is probably due to practical causes, which may include:
-- lack of data
-- lack of code
-- lack of details in the original analysis
-- uncertainties due to manner in which data has been used
+Based on the research by Eric Tate (2013) around vulnerability modelling and uncertainty, we can better assess the framweorks used by Malcomb et al. (2014) to model vulnerability in Malawi.
+Malcomb et al. (2014) use a hierarchical model structure to index and combine variables for vulnerability mapping.
+This hierarchy was created through a deductive, normative, and practical approach, where researchers consulted with experts (who had often collected the existing data themselves), determined how community values are represented in existing variables, and constructed their analysis based on the data that was readily available.
+The analysis was conducted at the Traditional Authority and Livelihood Zone scale, and later rasterized to match the format of existing drought and and flood data in Malawi.
+Data was normalized to 0-5 quintiles and was weighted based on the normative judgements of research about what attributes contribute the most about vulnerability.
+Some variables, such as owning a phone or T.V., might signal societal trends and be used as proxies for wealth in adaptive capacity scores.
+Final outputs were constructed through aggregation to Traditional Authority boundaries and additive raster algebra.
+Uncertainty in the data and results was ignored in the final report, with the mean outputs being visualized and not investigating margins of error and statistical significance of findings.
+This uncertainty could have been assessed through a Monte Carlo simulation of different variables and weightings throughout the code, illuminating how much the choices of researchers affect final vulnerability outcomes.

+Our attempt to reproduce this code was successful in creating vulnerability models for Malawi, but often did not match the original results by Malcomb et al. (2014).
+This failure is likely due to a lack of transparent data collection, lack of associated code for processing this data, and a lack of clarity towards how this data was used and aggregated in the analysis.
 There is lots of uncertainty in the original Malcomb et al. (2014) paper, with concerns about how data is aggregated, the scale to which it is aggregated, how the data is proprotionally normalized, and statistical distribution of vulnerability scores.
+For example, while Malcomb et al. (2014) provides a breakdown of proportionality, they do not quantify any of these values nor the scale at which they should be processed.
 This reproduction helps to tease out which variables impact the study by observing where decisions influence the output maps.
-In this light, I ask *How much does each subjective decision I make in my work impact the result?*
+In this light, I wonder:
+- *How much does each subjective decision I make in my work impact the result?*
+- *How much is the study dependent on specific community conditions?*

-Can conducting reproductions (using the same data and techniques to attempt same outputs) help with vulnerability model uncertainty?
+- *Can conducting reproductions (using the same data and techniques to attempt same outputs) help with vulnerability model uncertainty?*

-How much is the study dependent on specific community conditions?

-This reproduction could be improved by creating functions and for-loops to explore all reasonable scenarios where there is uncertainty or extensive opportunities for human bias.
+To the first question, this reproduction could be improved by creating functions and for-loops to explore all reasonable scenarios where there is uncertainty or extensive opportunities for human bias.
 Some examples of where these functions would be useful are selecting which sources of income should be counted as assets and determining which scales of aggregation (TA vs. district) should be allowed.
-Using a "Monte Carlo" simulation

-There is a  major amount of uncertainty as to how the final outputs are normalized to one another.
-While the Malcomb et al. (2014) report provides a breakdown of proportionality, it does not quantify any of these values nor the scale at which they should be processed.

-It is innapropriate to "nudge" our results to align with the results from Malcomb et al. (2014).
-The lack of transparency with
+Using a "Monte Carlo" simulation that generates thousands of possibilities and combinations of variables and weightings in the data, we could determine more clearly how Malcomb et al. (2014) constructed their initial analysis.
+While it is inappropriate  to "nudge" our results to align with the original results from Malcomb et al. (2014), a Monte Carlo simulation could expose these uncertainties and lack of transparency in uncertainty analyses (Tate 2013).

+In response to if this study is dependent on specific community conditions, I am beginning to recognize the challenges with using index analyses to model livelihood patterns.
+In conversations with Professor Jessica L'Roe over the past two years, we have often gone back and forth on the validity of normalizing and indexing spatial data in analyses of access and vulnerability.
+After completing this reproduction, I am in greater agreement with Professor L'Roe on the challenges of using indices and the importance of running statistical tests to determine the accuracy of spatial models in relationship to lived experiences.
+In our work with the Basic Needs Survey (BNS) conducted by the Wildlife Conservation Society in 50+ villages in 10 landscapes across West, Central, and East Africa, we emphasized multi-variate statistical tests with existing data, as opposed to normalizing and aggregating our results.
+While the outputs may have been less visually appealing than the  maps in this reproduction, Professor L'Roe's emphasis on the robustness of data and mitigating uncertainty has helped apply our initial analysis of the Ituri landscape to the nine other landscapes in the study.

 ## Conclusion

 This analysis illuminates the difficulties of reproducing existing scientific work and the value of transparent code in conducting more robust reserach.

-Restate the key findings and discuss their broader societal implications or contributions to theory.
-Do the research findings suggest a need for any future research?
+While our map of Adaptive Capacity in the Traditional Authority boundaries comes fairly close to matching the results from Malcomb et al. (2014), our results do not align as well with the rasterized vulnerability map.
+The possible reasons for this inaccuracy and irreplicability are many, all based around a lack of transparency within the initial analysis towards data, aggregation, code, and processing capacities.
+These findings suggest a need for future reproductions of existing research that purport to provide replicable models of vulnerability and well-being across landscapes.
+For Malcomb et al. (2014) to truly have a *replicable* model for assessing vulnerability to climate change in landscapes outside Malawi, we first need to be able to *reproduce* this exact study in the original landscape.
+Only then will we have an additional tool for assessing vulnerability to climate change, and even then, we will need to factor in unique, local conditions to make these models beneficial in the lives of those who will be most harmed by these natural disasters.

 ## References

 Malcomb, D. W., E. A. Weaver, and A. R. Krakowka.
 2014.
 Vulnerability modeling for sub-Saharan Africa: An operationalized approach in Malawi. *Applied Geography* 48:17–30.
 DOI:[10.1016/j.apgeog.2014.01.004](https://doi.org/10.1016/j.apgeog.2014.01.004)

 Tate, E. 2013.
 Uncertainty Analysis for a Social Vulnerability Index. *Annals of the Association of American Geographers* 103 (3):526–543. [doi:10.1080/00045608.2012.700616](http://www.tandfonline.com/doi/full/10.1080/00045608.2012.700616).

+### Background reserach informing this report (not directly cited in report)

+Flanagan, B., E. Hallisey, J. D. Sharpe, C. E. Mertzlufft, and M. Grossman.
+2020.
+On the Validity of Validation: A Commentary on Rufat, Tate, Emrich, and Antolini’s “How Valid Are Social Vulnerability Models?”
+Annals of the American Association of Geographers 0 (0):1–6.
+DOI:[10.1080/24694452.2020.1857220](https://doi.org/10.1080/24694452.2020.1857220).

+Rufat, S., E. Tate, C. T. Emrich, and F. Antolini.
+2019.
+How Valid Are Social Vulnerability Models?
+Annals of the American Association of Geographers 109 (4):1131–1153.
+DOI:[10.1080/24694452.2018.1535887](https://doi.org/10.1080/24694452.2018.1535887).

+Rufat, S., E. Tate, C. T. Emrich, and F. Antolini.
+2020.
+Answer to the CDC: Validation Must Precede Promotion.
+Annals of the American Association of Geographers 0 (0):1–3.
+DOI: [10.1080/24694452.2020.1857221](https://doi.org/10.1080/24694452.2020.1857221).

+Sergio Rey -  AAG Annual Meeting on [Big Code](https://aag.secure-abstracts.com/AAG%20Annual%20Meeting%202021/sessions-gallery/27052)

 ####  Report Template References & License